tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

 ## Getting Started

-Create a new **F# Console Project** with then name *Suave.TwoFactorAuth* and use Paket to install the following dependencies.
+Create a new **F# Console Project** with the name *Suave.TwoFactorAuth* and use Paket to install the following dependencies.

 *paket.dependencies*